Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources

-We show that this certificate cannot be used to show a tight guarantees for stochastic (or even fluid) reusability.
-In order to simplify the subsequent argument we add dummy resources to the instance as follows.

 In Example \ref{passivity}, let $r_t$ denote the reduced price computed by Balance for the resource matched to arrival $t\in[4n]$. \begin{eg} \emph{We consider the instance in Example \ref{passivity} and augment it as follows.
-For every $t$, we add a dummy non-reusable resource $i_t$ with price $\max\{0,\frac{r_t}{(1-1/e)} -\delta\}$, for some small $\delta>0$.
+For every $t$, we have a new low reward non-reusable resource $i_t$ with price $\max\{0,\frac{r_t}{(1-1/e)} -\delta\}$, for some small $\delta>0$.
 Resource $i_t$ does not have an edge to any arrival except $t$.
 For every $t$, let $i_t$ have large capacity and usage duration of $+\infty$.
 We also augment the arrival sequence in Example \ref{passivity} with additional $n/2$ arrivals at the end (time $2n+2$), making a total of $1.5n$ arrivals in the final burst and $4.5n$ arrivals in total.
 The final $n/2$ arrivals have an edge to resource 2 only.} \end{eg}

-Note that Balance is better than $(1-1/e)\opt$ on this example but as we show in the following lemma, the primal-dual certificate given by (i) and (ii) cannot be used to show this even for fluid reusability. \begin{lemma} Consider the instance given in Example \ref{passivity}, augmented with dummy resources $i_t$.
-Suppose we allow fractional matching and experience fluid versions of usage distributions such that, if an $\epsilon$ amount of resource $i$ is matched to $t$ then $0.5\epsilon$ returns at time $t+1$ and the other half never returns.
-Then, for the fractional Balance algorithm there is no setting of dual variables $\lambda_t$ and $\theta_{i,t}$ such that inequalities (i) and (ii) are satisfied with $\alpha\geq (1-1/e)$. \end{lemma} \begin{proof}{Proof.} We have the following dual LP for the instance in Example \ref{passivity} augmented by resources $i_t$,

-Note the following properties of fractional Balance on this instance. \begin{itemize} \item Every arrival is matched to at most one resource i.e., matching is integral. \item An arrival is never matched to its dummy resource. \end{itemize} Now, for the sake of contradiction, suppose there is a dual fitting such that inequalities (i) and (ii) hold with $\alpha=(1-1/e)$.
-To ensure $\lambda_t + \theta_{i_t}\geq (1-1/e) r_t$ for every $t$, w.l.o.g., we set $\theta_{i_t}=0$ and $\lambda_t=r_t$ (since $i_t$ has no edges except to $t$).
-We ignored the quantity $\delta$ here which is taken to be arbitrarily small.
-Thus, we have $\lambda_t=0$ for $t\in\{n+1,\cdots,2n\}$ and $t\geq 3.5n+1$ and the following inequalities must be satisfied,